Priyanka-seo/My_Work_Portfolio/README.md

 Hello! 👋

-This is a collection of my work that shows **what I’ve done in real projects** as well as **demo/case study work** I’ve created to demonstrate my skills.
+This is a collection of my work that shows **what I’ve done in on job projects** as well as **demo/case study work** I’ve created to demonstrate my skills.

 Here, you’ll see:
 - Hands-on 3RI projects with actual results